jesse-ai/jesse/README.md

 ## Community
 I've created a [forum](http://forum.jesse-ai.com/) for Jesse users to discuss algo-trading.
 It's a warm place to share ideas, and help each other out.

+## Disclaimer
+This software is for educational purposes only.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+Do not risk money which you are afraid to lose.
+There might be bugs in the code - this software DOES NOT come with ANY warranty.